Raghavkhare12/ChatBot/README.md

 # ChatBot

-A clean, minimal **Next.js** web application that lets you chat with multiple large language models (LLMs).
+A clean, minimal **Next.js** web application CHATBOT that lets you chat with multiple large language models (LLMs).
 Switch between models in real-time, compare responses, and deploy easily.

 ---